knaidu/problem-solving/primitive_types/spreadsheet_encoding.md

 ## Solution
 - Use mod 26 to get each digit and then convert it into its respective char,
 - Divide by 26 until the number is not 0.
-- Handle the case with Z seperately.
+- Handle the case with Z separately.

 ## Code
 ```ruby